How Far Back Can the IRS Go for Unfiled Taxes?

 4. Beware of Penalties

 You might face a lot of fees if you have not paid in years and those fees can add up.
 You can incur such penalties like failure to file and failure to pay.
-These penalties combined over time can make up to 47.5 percent of your tax bill.

 5. Request Penalty Abatement